Given that dogs are such popular pets, you may imagine that the origin of the word “dog” would be easy to pin down.

 Thankfully not the same person.

 Anyway, if you do have a (non-biting) dog, why not have a good dose of cuddling up with it today?
-Your microbiome may just thank you.
+Your gut flora may just thank you.